awsdocs/aws-security-hub-user-guide/doc_source/securityhub-regions.md

-# Supported Regions<a name="securityhub-regions"></a>
+# Regional limits<a name="securityhub-regions"></a>

-To view the Regions that AWS Security Hub is available in, see [Security Hub Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/sechub.html)\.
+Some AWS Security Hub features are available in only some AWS Regions\.
+The following sections specify these Regional limits\.

 **Contents**
 + [Cross\-Region aggregation restrictions](#securityhub-regions-finding-aggregation-support)